MystenLabs/sui/crates/sui-framework/docs/coin.md

 ## Resource `CoinMetadata`

-Each Coin<T> will have a unique instance of CoinMetadata<T> that stores the metadata for this coin type.
+Each Coin type T created through <code>create_currency</code> function will have a unique instance of CoinMetadata<T> that stores the metadata for this coin type.

 <pre><code><b>struct</b> <a href="coin.md#0x2_coin_CoinMetadata">CoinMetadata</a>&lt;T&gt; <b>has</b> store, key